shader-slang/slangpy/kernelfunctions/docs/CUDADevPerspective.md

 - A wrapper class needs 4 methods:
 	-  constructor `__init__(device, slang_type, python_object)` where `device` is the current active device object and `slang_type` is the provided slang type.
 Can throw a `CastError` if the data is not in an acceptable format.
 	-  destructor `__del__()` : release any resources.
 	-  `slang_type() -> SlangType` : return the fully specialized slang type.
-The type originally provided to the constructor could have unspecialized arguments (for example `IBuffer<N, float2>`).
+The type originally provided to the constructor could have unspecialized arguments (for example `IBuffer<float2, In, M, N>`, where M and N are unknowns).
 Inspecting the python object can fill in the blanks.
 If the full concrete type cannot be deduced, a `CastError` should be thrown.
 	- `bind(device, slang_var)`: Given a variable reflection, perform any binding actions.
 The framework handles emitting variables & resources to the global scope, if necessary, before providing the variable reflection.
 -  Wrapper classes can be registered using something like `sc.register_wrapper(slang_type, wrapper_class)` and `sc.register_unwrapper`.
 Most standard types will have predefined wrapper classes, but the user can add a wrapper class to an existing type if they wish.
 We can run the wrapper classes in reverse order of registration until one succeeds, to enable user overrides to go first.